A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Importance of the interpolation scheme in Gubser flow

 \section{Importance of the interpolation scheme in Gubser flow}

-We discuss the importance of the interpolation procedure in the existence of strong radial expansion like Gubser flow.
-Figure \ref{fig:comparison_e} shows the energy distributions at $\tau=2$ fm and $\tau=5$ fm which are obtained by the 2nd and 3rd order interpolation procedures.
-In the calculation, we use the same parameters as those in Sec. \ref{sec:Gubser}.
-The numerical calculations with the 3rd order interpolation procedure reproduce the analytical solutions.
-On the other hand, the energy density with the second order interpolation procedure is slightly larger than that of the analytical solutions.
+We discuss the importance of the interpolation procedure for the description of strong radial expansion like Gubser flow.
+Figure \ref{fig:comparison_e} shows the energy distributions at $\tau=2$ fm and $\tau=5$ fm which are obtained by the second- and third-order interpolation procedures.
+In the calculation, we use the same parameters as those in Sect.\:\ref{sec:Gubser}.
+The numerical calculations with the third-order interpolation procedure reproduce the analytical solutions.
+On the other hand, the energy density with the second-order interpolation procedure is slightly larger than that of the analytical solutions.
 In particular, we observe the deviation from the analytical solution of energy density in $|x| < 2$ fm ($|x| < 5$ fm) at $\tau=2$ ($\tau=5$ fm).
-We find the same behavior in other 2nd order interpolation procedures, minmod and superbee limiters.
-However, in the case of the one-dimensional expansion, even if the strong expansion exists, the numerical calculation with the 2nd order interpolation procedures shows good agreement with the analytical solution.
-We observe the deviation between the analytical solution and the numeral results in multi-dimensional calculation, which suggests that the operator splitting method is also a possible key issue for the problem.
+We find the same behavior in other second-order interpolation procedures, minmod and superbee limiters.
+However, in the case of the one-dimensional expansion, even if the strong expansion exists, the numerical calculation with the second-order interpolation procedures shows good agreement with the analytical solution.
+We observe the deviation between the analytical solution and the numeral results in multidimensional calculation, which suggests that the operator splitting method is also a possible key issue for the problem.

 In Fig.\:\ref{fig:comparison_vx}, we show the transverse velocities at $\tau=2$ and $\tau=5$ fm.
-The gradient of the transverse velocity increases rapidly up to $x \sim 2$ ($x \sim 5$) fm at $\tau=2$ ($\tau=5$) fm where the value of transverse velocity is slightly smaller than that of the analytical solutions, which implies that the 2nd order interpolation schemes do not satisfy the description of such a rapid expansion.
+The gradient of the transverse velocity increases rapidly up to $x \sim 2$ ($x \sim 5$) fm at $\tau=2$ ($\tau=5$) fm, where the value of the transverse velocity is slightly smaller than that of the analytical solutions, which implies that the second-order interpolation schemes do not satisfy the description of such a rapid expansion.
 The inadequate velocity growth causes the delay of the decrease of the energy density which is observed in Fig.\:\ref{fig:comparison_e}.

-In Ref. \cite{Noronha2015} they point out the importance of adjusting the flux limiter in their algorithm (KT algorithm), using the relativistic viscous hydrodynamics.
-They show that a free parameter $\xi$ in the van Leer minmod filter is fixed from comparison between the solutions of shear-stress tensor from Gubser flow and the numerical calculations.
+In Ref. \cite{Noronha2015} one points out the importance of adjusting the flux limiter in the algorithm (KT algorithm), using the relativistic viscous hydrodynamics.
+One shows that a free parameter $\xi$ in the van Leer minmod filter is fixed from a comparison between the solutions of the shear-stress tensor from Gubser flow and the numerical calculations.